Dakarakoso/mealsApp/README.md

 ### Prerequisites

 You should have node installed.
+Learn more [here](https://nodejs.org/en/download/)

 * npm
   ```sh